OpenCouncilData/ocd-standards/_posts/2015-02-01-animal-registrations.md

 Registrations of animals (usually cats and dogs).

-This be a spatial dataset if it includes the location of the property where the animal is registered, or it may be non-spatial.
+This may be a spatial dataset if it includes the location of the property where the animal is registered, or it may be non-spatial.

 It is up to the council to decide whether to include data with privacy considerations such as location.
 This standard makes no recommendation on that issue.